einaraglen/label-printer/README.md

 Important to remember if you have a Barcode or QR-code on your label

-Always go to the text selection in DYMO Connect and writhe `LineNo` there aswell:
+Always go to the text selection for the Code in DYMO Connect and write `LineNo` there aswell:

 ![alt text](https://res.cloudinary.com/sushi-panel-images/image/upload/v1629303899/readme/QR_oubd82.png "QR Code")